- S Oliver failed in its implementation of S/4HANA, a fact that has been kept secret.

 What is KPS Currently Doing at S Oliver?

 The strategy used by KPS appears to be to come in an make a lot of promises, then get the project started, and then make it so they can’t be removed.
 KPS is very specific about not providing customers with documentation.
 This keeps the client from ever being able to replace KPS.

-The long term cost of the implementation will greatly exceed what KPS fixed priced the project for, but that was never a realistic number.
-S Oliver is now afraid to fire KPS as they know how the systems are set up, and they are also afraid to go public with the fact that they were tricked by KPS and SAP as to do so would signal that they don’t know how to manage their own software implementations.
+The long term cost of the implementation will significantly exceed what KPS fixed priced the project for, but that was never a realistic number.
+S Oliver is now afraid to fire KPS as they know how the systems are set up, and they are also scared to go public with the fact that they were tricked by KPS and SAP as to do so would signal that they don’t know how to manage their software implementations.
 Therefore, they are stuck — in their mind — having to continue to pay KPS under the hope that eventually they can get it right.